jcaillon/Notes/openedge/prolib/prolib.md

         1. You reach the end of the stream (in that case, stop reading)
         2. You read an 255[0xFF] byte (in which case, you continue to step 3)
 3. Read the file path length (1 byte):
-    1. If the length is 0, skip this file entry
+    1. If the length is 0, read the file entry as stated below but note that this is not a "real" file
     2. If >0, read the file entry:
         1. Read the file path (the length is fixed and known, the encoding to use was in the header)
         2. Read the file CRC (2 bytes)